 How We Review — The Dubspot Score

 Every Dubspot review ends in a single number on a 1.0–10.0 scale, in 0.1 steps.
 The score is editorial judgement, not an average.
-We weigh four things — sound, workflow, value, and innovation — but the final number is a considered call, the way a record gets a rating, not a spreadsheet output.
+We weigh four things — capability, workflow, value, and how much it moves the craft forward — but the final number is a considered call, the way a record gets a rating, not a spreadsheet output.

 What the tiers mean